-Figure 2.3.2.2-Example of IM distortion
+Figure 2.3.2.4-Example of IM distortion

-2.3.2.3 Composite filter
+2.3.2.5 Complex Signal filters

-There are two main types of composite filters (also known as "speech weighting"): ICRA and ANSI.
+The spectral character of the Composite signal can be shaped with two main types of filters (also known as "speech weighting"): ICRA and ANSI.
 They differ in the speech spectrum they use.

 The ANSI filter, taken from the ANSI S3.42 standard, rolls off the high frequencies at a rate of 6 dB per octave, starting with a 3 dB drop at 900 Hz.
 The ICRA filter uses the ICRA speech spectrum developed by the International Collegium of Rehabilitative Audiology.
 The ICRA spectrum is based on the Long Term Average Speech Spectrum (LTASS) and rolls off the high frequencies more rapidly than the ANSI spectrum.
-Figure 2.3.2.3 shows a comparison of the spectra.
+Figure 2.3.2.5 shows a comparison of the spectra.
 In general, we recommend using the ANSI speech weighting for Composite and Digital Speech measurements.